WerewuIf/Adventure-Guild-Quest-Center/readme.md

   If any of those have usable targets, the script attacks through them in order before moving on.

 * **Battle Pass Is Sequential**
   BP only gets a turn after the guild pass comes up empty.
-If guild work is genuinely unavailable on that cycle, the script does one BP hunt attack, then goes back to waiting for the next recheck.
+If guild work is genuinely unavailable on that cycle, the script does one BP cycle, then goes back to waiting for the next recheck.

 * **Current Batches Finish First**
   If the script is already processing a quest batch, it does not interrupt that batch for a new wave retry.
 For example, if we are currently attacking 7 eligible monsters, it will finish those 7 first.
 If monsters for another quest spawns during that time, it is not added to the active batch.
 It gets picked up on the next pass after the current batch ends.